pawurb/alloy-deadbeef/README.md

     .await?;
 ```

-For prefixes up to 4 characters it's possible to send `non payable` transaction, because we're iterating on `gas_limit` instead of `value`.
+For prefixes up to 4 characters, it's possible to send `nonpayable` transactions because we're iterating on `gas_limit` instead of `value`.
 [See this example](https://github.com/pawurb/alloy-deadbeef/blob/main/examples/vanity_weth_approve.rs) for details on how to do it.

 Alternatively, you can force a specific iteration mode like this: